Optimal stopping problems for the maximum process with upper and lower caps: Notation and auxiliary results

 \section{Notation and auxiliary results}

 The purpose of this section is to introduce some notation and collect some known results about spectrally negative L\'evy processes.
-Moreover, we state the solution of the Shepp-Shiryaev optimal stopping problem~\eqref{problem2} which will play an important role throughout this paper.
+Moreover, we state the solution of the Shepp--Shiryaev optimal stopping problem (\ref{problem2}) which will play an important role throughout this paper.